HackathonGranularit/hackathon-4/README.md

 `Supply the following to initiate a payment.
 Ideally, account reference will be your vehicle number`

-int Amount
+-int Amount
-string PhoneNumber
+-string PhoneNumber
-string NotificationCallBackUrl (And endpoint that I can push the mpesa payment notification once user has completed the payment process) string AccountReference
+-string NotificationCallBackUrl (And endpoint that I can push the mpesa payment notification once user has completed the payment process)
+-string AccountReference